mqliang/kubernetes/cluster/caicloud-anchnet/README.md

 ## Delete a cluster

-Deleting a cluster will delete everything associated with the cluster, including instances, vxnet, external ips, firewalls, etc. (TODO: delete loadbalancer, see [issue](https://github.com/caicloud/caicloud-kubernetes/issues/101)).
-To bring down a cluster, run:
+Deleting a cluster will delete everything associated with the cluster, including instances, vxnet, external ips, firewalls, etc. To bring down a cluster, run:
 ```
 KUBERNETES_PROVIDER=caicloud-anchnet ./cluster/kube-down.sh
 ```